Disentangled Sequence to Sequence Learning for Compositional Generalization: Model Configuration: Machine Translation Experiments

 \section{Model Configuration: Machine Translation Experiments}

-We followed the same setting of \citet{li-etal-2021-compositional} and adopt a \textsc{Transformer} translation model consisting of a 6-layer encoder and a 6-layer decoder with hidden size~512.
+We followed the same setting of \citet{li-etal-2021-compositional} and adopted a \textsc{Transformer} translation model consisting of a 6-layer encoder and a 6-layer decoder with hidden size~512.
 Each training batch includes 8,191 tokens at maximum.
 This model was trained for 100,000 steps and we chose the best checkpoint on the validation set for evaluation.
 Again, we experimented with sinusoidal (absolute) and relative position embeddings.

-We used the same hyperparameters as the baseline model except for the number of layers which we tuned on the validation set; for relative position embeddings, the encoder consists of 4 vanilla source-only Transformer encoder layers on top of 4 target-informed Transformer encoder layers (i.e., 8 encoder layers in all) and the decoder consists of 4 Transformer decoder layers; for absolute position embeddings, the encoder consists of 4 vanilla source-only Transformer encoder layers on top of 2 target-informed Transformer encoder layers and the decoder consists of 6 Transformer decoder layers.
+We used the same hyperparameters as the baseline model except for the number of layers which we tuned on the validation set; for relative position embeddings, the encoder has~4 vanilla source-only Transformer encoder layers on top of 4 target-informed Transformer encoder layers (i.e.,~8 encoder layers in all) and the decoder has~4 Transformer decoder layers; for absolute position embeddings, the encoder has~4 vanilla source-only Transformer encoder layers on top of 2 target-informed Transformer encoder layers and the decoder has~6 Transformer decoder layers.
+For a fair comparison, we also experimented with 8 encoder layers and 4 decoder layers for the baseline \textsc{Transformer}, and found that it performs similarly to the standard 6-layer architecture.